-Rachel Brahinsky serves as director of the graduate program in Urban and Public Affairs.
-She also teaches in the undergraduate Urban Studies program.
-She earned her PhD from the University of California, Berkeley.
-Her research and teaching center around the challenges of race and inequality in the context of rapidly changing American cities.
-Her current projects are focused on the San Francisco Bay Area.
+Professor Rachel Brahinsky teaches in the Urban and Public Affairs graduate program, the undergraduate Urban Studies program, and the Politics Department.
+She earned a PhD in geography from UC Berkeley, where she focused on the human and social geography of cities, with an emphasis on the politics of race and place.
+Her research and teaching center around the challenges of race and inequality in the context of rapidly changing American cities, with a longtime focus on the San Francisco Bay Area.
+She served as program director for the Urban & Public Affairs program from 2013-2020.

 - Affiliated Faculty, Politics Department